KrishnaDistributedcomputing/AIPTest/ManagingLargeDataset.md

 ## Managing Large Amounts of Audit Data

+If you need to retrieve a large number of audit records from a large tenant, or if you need to search for multiple operations over an extended period, it is likely that a single search will return more than 5,000 records.

+In this case, you can use the ReturnLargeSet and ReturnNextPreviewPage parameters to fetch audit data in pages of up to 5,000 records at a time.
+This technique allows you to retrieve up to 50,000 audit records.
+If you need to search for more than 50,000 records, you can split the work across multiple searches, each of which uses different criteria.
+You can then store the results of these searches in an external repository for later analysis.

 To manage large volumes of data from the Search-UnifiedAuditLog cmdlet, you can use the ReturnLargeSet and ReturnNextPreviewPage parameters.
 These parameters allow you to perform searches that return large sets of results, and then retrieve the next page of results in subsequent searches.